hotwired/turbo-ios/Docs/PathConfiguration.md

 # Path Configuration

 The "path configuration" is a feature that simplifies mapping various urls to "path properties".
-When possible, it's preferred to get data for a page from the page itself through the DOM or a library like [Strata](https://github.com/basecamp/strata).
+When possible, it's preferred to get data for a page from the page itself through the DOM or a library like Strada (see [advanced](Advanced.md)).
 However, certain properties you need to know *before* the page loads.
 This can be anything you want from the title, the background color, the presentation, or which view controller to load.
 Using a path configuration is completely optional and not required to use Turbo iOS.

 The path configuration itself is a JSON file with the following structure: